 Pencarrow Head is a rugged environment and the weather can be changeable so check on conditions before you go.
 It’s sure to be windy so wear something warm, take sunblock, a hat and your own refreshments including water because there are no amenities at Pencarrow (and that includes toilets).
 Wear comfortable walking shoes.

 It’s not usually possible to go inside the lighthouse but bring a camera for the spectacular views looking over the harbour and Cook Strait to the South Island.

 The lighthouse is in the East Harbour Regional Park where walking tracks lead to the Pencarrow lakes, Kohangapiripiri and Kohangatera.
 Home to several rare species of wildlife, the lakes are New Zealand’s last relatively unmodified wetlands.

 Our brochure is available from many locations around Wellington and the Hutt Valley including the i-site.
 Download a copy of our Pencarrow brochure (pdf 650kb) here.
-You may also telephone our National Office for other advice - just ask for the Heritage Destinations Manager for Pencarrow Lighthouse - on (04) 472 4341 or 0800 HERITAGE (0800 437 482).
+You may also telephone our National Office for other advice - just ask for the Manager Heritage Assets for Pencarrow Lighthouse - on (04) 472 4341 or 0800 HERITAGE (0800 437 482).